annaturupi/Assignments-2018/Lab04.md

 Go to the DynamoDB browser tab and verify that the **gsg-signup-table** table contains the new records that the web app should have created.
 If all the above works correctly, you are almost ready to transfer the web app to AWS Beanstalk.

+**NOTE I**: Make sure that you understand that we are using two types of environments: the process environment holding the variables used to configure the web application and the Python environment to withhold only the packages that the web app is using.

+Everytime that you open a new process the process environment variables shall be re-instantiated either manually or by some automatism such as adding them to your .bashrc setup file, PyCharm environment setup, Elastic Beanstalk environment setup, etc.

+We are creating a new Python virtual environment locally only to withhold the packages that the web app uses.
+Having a small Python environment means faster web app startup and avoid, as much as possible, any hidden dependencies and ambiguities.

+That Python virtual environment will be re-created remotely by Elastic Beanstalk through the use of the file *requirements.txt* and other configuration that you will set up later.

-**NOTE**: If you are using an **MS-Windows OS** you might want to type the above commands in the Anaconda Terminal Window of the CCBDA Python environment.
+**NOTE II**: If you are using an **MS-Windows OS** you might want to type the above commands in the Anaconda Terminal Window of the CCBDA Python environment.
 Make sure that "virtualenv" package is installed in that environment if you obtain a "command not found" error.

 <p align="center"><img src="./images/Lab01-AnacondaTerminal.png" alt="Lab04-3" title="Terminal"/></p>